microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ### Composition component

 Partners could create a new composition component and modify the props in their preferred way.
-If the partner would like to keep the original colour, they could create the composition component and have the default component without the appearance prop renders as `filled-darker`.
+If the partner would like to keep the original color, they could create the composition component and have the default component without the appearance prop renders as `filled-darker`.

 👍 Pros: